 Automatic maintenance is one of those tools available in Windows 10 designed to take away the need for you to get someone to do maintenance on the computer for you.
 For you guys looking to save as much money as possible, that’s a beautiful thing.
 However, it might not be perfect for you with the way Microsoft has set it up by default, which is why they also give you the chance to change the settings manually to better suit your needs.

 The automatic maintenance that Windows 10 does is set to be at 2 am by default for everyone.
 That will be 2 am on your local time (or the time you have set for Windows to be using when you look in the bottom right corner of your screen in the system tray at all times).
-Why Windows has chosen to be 2 am is likely because it is what they worked out to be the most logical time when trying to deal without the average person in the world.
+Why Windows has chosen to be 2 am is likely because it is what they worked out to be the most logical time when trying to deal with the average person in the world.
 But that doesn’t mean it is going to be the best time for you as an incredibly unique individual who strives to be original.
-If you’re anything like me, 2 am won’t be a very good time for it because your computer might consistently be on at 2 am—in fact, 2 am is when I do most of my best work because the home is finally quiet.
+If you’re anything like me, 2 am won’t be a perfect time for it because your computer might consistently be on at 2 am—in fact, 2 am is when I do most of my best work because the home is finally quiet.
 The automatic maintenance feature doesn’t work when the computer is off, so the idea of it being set to 2 am is so that the maintenance begins when you turn it on the next day.
 For it to work, the computer only needs to be idle or sleeping.
 If you use your computers regularly like I suspect most of our readers do, you might want to schedule it during your lunch break if you have a consistent lunch hour or something like that instead rather than when you first start using the computer in the morning.

 The reason you might be interested in taking it away from 2 am is because if it doesn’t get a chance to run when the computer is idle or sleeping, it can run when you are using the computer.
 If you don’t have a top of the line computer, you might notice that performance decreases when you are using it.
 You still might prefer not putting your hardware under the additional stress even if you do have a top of the line computer.
-Why have it running in the background while you are using the computer doing something else when you could have it running when there is a particular time in your life when you know the computer will be idle instead?
+Why run it in the background while you are using the computer when you could have it running when there is a particular time in your life when you know the computer will be idle instead?
 It’s a better solution to the problem.
 It also might be a wise choice to change it from its default 2 am time if you are someone who works on the computer for your jobs.
 If you set it to up for automatic maintenance after work—assuming you use the computer of a night time before you go to bed—then even if it does run while you are using the computer, at least it won’t be running while you’re at work and need to get important tasks done.
 Having a play with the automatic maintenance settings if you don’t have powerful hardware under the hood is likely going to prove beneficial to you if you think 2 am isn’t a time that makes much sense for your daily use.

 What System Maintenance Checks